rentry/rentry.github.io/_events/farmhouse-film-7.md

 _What a lovely day!_

-We'll only hold show this film if there's no rain in the forecast 🌤️ and conditions allow for a campfire 🔥.
+We'll only show this film if there's no rain in the forecast 🌤️ and conditions allow for a campfire 🔥.

 ## Where
 Ryan and Erinn's farmhouse